 - Last, why do some people support the data?
 Why is it others do not?

 These questions align with the scientific method, which promotes healthy skepticism.
 It’s the mindset that brings us all the advancements of our modern world.

 Here’s a quick review to summarize or list of maxims.
 These mental tools are only helpful if you remember to use them.

 1. Repeating A Lie Does Not Make it True.
 Asserting something is true because they have repeated it.

 2. The Scarcity of Truth Does Not Make it a Lie.
 Attempts to debunk limited sources of truth.

 3. Ad hominem Attack.
 Attack the credibility of the source instead of confronting the idea.

 4. The Duck Principle or Plagiarism.
 Asserting the original is a preconceived forgery.

-5. If a Document Says Something, Then That Is What It Says.
+5. If a Document Says ABC it doesn’t mean XYZ.
 Attempts to explain away what is in writing.

 6. Discrediting Valid Science.
 Beware of attempts to discredit legitimate scientific sources.

 7. False Positive Association, citing an accurate source to associate false information with it.